Last updated:

 The same tension you crave, set in corridors no character can escape.

-The difference is that space opera strips away the familiar medieval comfort and replaces it with the raw vulnerability of characters who are truly alone in the dark, held together only by each other and the thin walls of a ship hurtling through nothing.
+Space opera strips away the medieval comfort of kingdoms and forests.
+What remains is the raw exposure of characters truly alone in the dark, held together by each other and the thin walls of a ship hurtling through nothing.
+That confinement reshapes a romance from the inside out.

 The Five Things That Separate a Forgettable Space Romance from One You Will Reread